quanterall/HaskellMaterials/README.md

 If you have any questions/suggestions on the material or things not covered by the material (yet?) you can pick any way to contact me (RocketChat, Discord, rickard.andersson@quanterall.com) and I'll do my very best to answer, correct or otherwise handle it.
+Another avenue would be to create an issue or submit a pull request with the changes and/or questions.

 ## Installing the build- and project management-tool `stack`